pts/dosmc/README.txt

   inline assembly with DOS calls (int 21h) should be used.
 * There is no convenient way yet to get the command-line arguments and the environment.
+* There is no stack overflow detector.
+* It can't generate debug info.
+* There is no convenient way to use more than 64 KiB of data, because the C library doesn't have functions which take far pointers.
+* It doesn't support code longer than 64 KiB.
+* It doesn't support 32-bit (i386) code or DOS extenders.

+dosmc advantages over wcc and owcc in OpenWatcom:

+* dosmc generates a tiny .exe header, without explicit relocations.
+* dosmc doesn't add several KiB of C library bloat.
+* dosmc doesn't align data to word bounary, thus the executable becomes smaller.
+* dosmc uses the wcc command-line flags to generate small output by default.

 __END__